Chaine-de-Blocs/rhizome/doc/en/README.md

 By default all the functions integrated by Bitcoin are also in this cryptocurrency, these functions are called "OP CODE".
 So a script is a set of op codes.

 The protocol creator appendix _can_ write its op codes as it wishes, it could even create complete turing scripts and produce smart contracts on a cryptocurrency similar to Bitcoin, since the master protocol is close to Bitcoin.

+# Consensus Algorithm

+Integration of AlgoRand algorithm.

+AlgoRand is a consensus algorithm proposed by Silvo Micali as part of MIT.
+The proposal attempts to address Bitcoin's proof of work problems which are high electricity consumption and too long validation time.

+AlgoRand can produce a block every 10 seconds without security risk.
+Rhizome has a block production at the rate of 1 block per 1 minute.

+We will see that Rhizome integrates an interest for the actors to be active on the network.
+This aspect is crucial since the quality of the network lies in the number of actors who provide security.